TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/TceForm.rst

 :aspect:`Description`
     This setting allows to override TCA field configuration.
 This will influence configuration settings in
     $GLOBALS['TCA'][<tableName>]['columns'][<fieldName>]['config'][<key>], see
     :ref:`TCA reference <t3tca:columns-properties-config>` for details.

-Not all configuration options can be overriden, the properties are restricted and depend on the field type:
+    Not all configuration options can be overriden, the properties are restricted and depend on the :ref:`field type <t3tca:columns-types>`.
+The array
-    :code:`typo3/sysext/backend/Classes/Form/Utility/FormEngineUtility.php->$allowOverrideMatrix`:
+    :code:`typo3/sysext/backend/Classes/Form/Utility/FormEngineUtility.php->$allowOverrideMatrix`
+    within :ref:`FormEngine code <t3coreapi:FormEngine>` defines details:

     .. code-block:: php